jramkiss/jramkiss.github.io/_posts/2020-01-26-gaussian-processes.md

 #### Squared Exponential Kernel

-Before we start, a huge decision before fitting a GP is the choice of kernel.
+Before we start, a big decision is the choice of kernel.
 This is prior specification in regular Bayesian modelling, but for a Gaussian process.
 The kernel we will be using here is the squared exponential kernel / radial basis function kernel / Gaussian kernel.

 $$ k(x, x') = \sigma_f^2 \exp(\frac{(x - x')^2}{2 \iota^2}) $$